 Die stamping involves using a special machine called a die to form, trim, flang, emboss, pierce or restrike that metal blank, turning it into a new design.
 In most cases, the metal blank is comprised of steel sheet metal.

-The automotive industry is most often associate with the die stamping process, chiefly because there are many components in a single vehicle that manufacturers can create from steel alone.
+The automotive industry is often associated with the die stamping process, chiefly because there are many components in a single-vehicle that manufacturers can create from steel alone.
 Need an example?
 Take a look at your hood or fender.
 That was created via metal stamping.

 Other industries may substitute plastic for sheet metal, depending on their use case requirements.
 While the price point of plastic molding is lower, steel molding is often preferred.
 This is especially true in the automobile industry, where metal is the only material durable enough to pass rigorous safety and stability tests.

 Still, the basic stamping process remains the same.

 A stamping press consists of two main parts: the upper half and the lower half.

 The upper half is known as the “ram.”
 With the help of gravity, it falls upon the lower half, known as the “base.”

 With the press set to the open position, an operator will insert a sheet metal blank between the two halves.
 The important step is to ensure the area around the press is clear before proceeding.

 With safety confirmed, the operator can press a button, powering the ram to impact the base and stamping the metal in the process.
 Though the process relies on gravity, it is controlled and methodical.

 The Role of the Die Stamping